Fiona1217/Fiona1217/README.md

 ## Hello!! :D
 I am a second semester Computer Programming and Analysis Student at Algonquin College!
+I sometimes code during my free time, I like nature and arts too 🍀🎨

 <!--
 **Fiona1217/Fiona1217** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.